Harrow Skate Park

-Harrow Skate Park or Harrow Solid Surf is one of only two remaining 1970's shotcrete skateparks still operating in the United Kingdom.
+Harrow Skate Park or Harrow Solid Surf is one of only two remaining 1970s shotcrete skateparks still operating in the United Kingdom.
 It is located next to Byron Park and Harrow Leisure Centre in Wealdstone in the London Borough of Harrow, England.

 Primarily because of its age and design, it is one of the most noted skateparks in the UK and is favourably compared to other classic seventies skatepark designs such as Marina del Rey (Los Angeles) and "Pipeline" (Upland, California) in the US.

 History

 The skatepark's planning began in 1976 and it was completed and opened to the public on 15 July 1978.
 It was designed by G-Force designer Adrian Rolt and was built by Skate Park Construction, assisted by Jim Rennie and Rodga Harvey as design consultants, the leading skateboard park construction and design team in the UK at the time.
 Its pool design was based on the keyhole pool at Skateboard Heaven in Spring Valley, California.